🚀 Invicti Acquires Kondukto to Deliver Proof-Based Application Security Posture Management

 Some DAST tools that are considered modern because they meet all the criteria listed above are Invicti and Acunetix by Invicti.
 Both these solutions offer full automation and integration as well as vulnerability confirmation.

-The sole function of dynamic application security testing is to scan an application and find vulnerabilities.
+The purpose of dynamic application security testing is to scan an application and find vulnerabilities.
 However, in most environments, that is not enough.
 That is why DAST tools either offer extra functionality or come bundled with accompanying software, which may include the following capabilities:

 The legacy use case for DAST was to either manually scan web assets on an ad-hoc basis or use vulnerability scanning in the last stages of application development, such as on staging servers or production clones.
 This is no longer the recommended approach.
 Modern DAST solutions come with interfaces that let you use DAST tools in three different stages of application development:

-If you don’t feel comfortable with security testing in a live production environment, make a clone of the current production environment and test it regularly.
+If you don’t feel comfortable with security testing in a live production environment, set up an process to periodically test a recent clone of the current production environment.
 The recommended schedule is to scan for high-severity vulnerabilities daily and run full scans weekly.
 Apart from covering any unexpected modifications to the application, such scans may also reveal new vulnerabilities resulting from changes in the deployment configuration or new security checks being delivered with DAST tool updates to account for newly discovered vulnerabilities and exploits.

 The term dynamic application security testing (DAST) refers to security testing performed on a running application, not static code.
 The goal of dynamic application security testing is to find and list security vulnerabilities and misconfigurations.
 Note that the term DAST can apply both to the security testing methodology and to tools that use this approach.